• Skip to primary navigation

 Start by cutting the nougat down the middle then depending on the size you want cut even strips to get however many candy bars you want.

-vegan peanut butter nougat
+a single vegan peanut butter nougat on a silpat.

 Get a Silpat or wax paper and take the nougat and shape it into the log shape with your hands.